reidpr/quac/sphinx/install.rst

    installing everything necessary to make them pass, as this will make your life much easier going forward.)

+   Note that a working Internet connection is required to run the tests.

 .. note:: If you plan to :doc:`contribute to QUAC <contributing>`, you
           should fork the repository on Github and clone that fork instead.